linagora/Twake/twake/backend/node/README.md

       socket.emit("realtime:join", { name: "/channels", token: "twake" });
       socket.on("realtime:join:error", (message) => {
-        // will fire when join does not provide a valid token console.log("Error on realtime", message);
+        // will fire when join does not provide a valid token console.log("Error on join", message);
       });

+      // will be fired on each successful join.
+      // As event based, this event is not linked only to the join above
+      // but to all joins.
+So you have to dig into the message to know which one
-      // will only occur when a resource is created and
+      // is successful.
-      // if and only if the client joined the room socket.on("realtime:resource:created", event => {
-        console.log("New resource has been created", event);
+      socket.on("realtime:join:success", (message) => {
+        console.log("Successfully joined room", message.name);
       });
     })
     .on("unauthorized", err => {
       console.log("Unauthorized", err);